imazen/keyhub/spec/roadmap.md

 Estimation of hours and planning of items will be added shortly

-#Stage 1: Transaction import, User claiming, License creation, and App ID generation
+#Sprint 1: Transaction import, User claiming, License creation, and App ID generation

 Scenario: users are able to login, claim licenses and get the application key.

-1. Implement reciever to accept incoming ejunky messages (both single and multi-item) and store to DB.
+* 5 hrs: Extend transation REST service to accept incoming ejunky messages (both single and multi-item) and store to DB.
 We don't track transaction status - once the data arrives, we assume payment is complete.
-Communication is secured via a shared secret key in the querystring.
-HTTPS is used to secure the communication.
-Fields that do not have a matching field in the DB will be dumped into an XML field for later use.
+Entire Ejunky message will be dumped into an XML field for later use.

 Transaction volume is relatively low; XML overhead negligible in this instance.
 Transactions between 2006 and 2012: 903.
 Estimated size of each: 2-4KB.
 I.e, < 5MB overhead.

-2. Implement e-mail sending for received transactions and for manual 're-send' requests based on txn id or payer_emai.
+* ? hrs: Secure communication to transation REST service via a shared secret key in the querystring.

+* 1 hrs: Set REST service to use HTTPS.
+Perhaps run entire KeyHub on HTTPS?

-3. Add OpenID login support
+* ? hrs: Add OpenID login support

-* Issue #12: Add extra field FeatureName to Feature.
+* 2 hrs: Issue #12: Add extra field FeatureName to Feature.
 Add validation on editing FeatureCode to be GUID and unique.
 FeatureID will be primary key and cannot be changed.

-* Issue #11: When claiming license automatically create an application and application key if none exist.
+* 5 hrs: Issue #11: When claiming license automatically create an application and application key if none exist.
 Show application key to user as key to add to web.config, as seen in validation.md.

-* Implement business rules to set License expiration date based on SKU properties.
+* 4 hrs: Implement business rules to set License expiration date based on SKU properties.

-* Issue #10: CountryCode
+* 3 hrs: Issue #10: CountryCode on Checkout & update content country list during initial DB creation

-* Issue #9: department field optional
+* 2 hrs: Issue #9: department field optional

+* 6 hrs (optional): Implement e-mail sending for received transactions and for manual 're-send' requests based on txn id or payer_email.

-#Stage 2: License validation
+#Sprint 2: License validation

 Scenario: Vendors will be able to generate (encrypted) private keys and export/view the public key xml.
 Libraries will be able to request licenses from KeyHub (see Validation.md) and validate them.
 KeyHub will store the domain licenses it generates for future requests.

 * REST service license validation and encrypted licenses response.

 * Issue #11: Domains will be automatically added upon license validation.
+Domain duration will be based on SKU properties.
 Allow a way to delete unused domains.
 Do we actually need a way to add or edit a domain?
 Answer: yes, but manual domain creation/deletion can be stage 3.

 * Implement business rule to manage max allowed domains per license.

 * Allow vendors to manage the SKU private Key Bytes.

-#Stage 3: Adding download links, Extending usability
+#Sprint 3: Adding download links, Extending usability

 Scenario: KeyHub supports the more advanced users supporting additional accounts and smoother transaction handling